Are you looking for fruit picking jobs in Switzerland so that you can experience working and living in Switzerland?

 Fruit picking and farm jobs in Switzerland for foreigners who aren’t from the EU/EFTA countries can be quite challenging to find but it is not impossible.

-The main difference is that you will need to find a job and have a job offer before you can apply for a visa to enter Switzerland.
+The main difference is that you will need to find a farm job Switzerland and have a job offer before you can apply for a visa to enter Switzerland.

 Getting seasonal jobs in Switzerland is a little different than in other countries because there isn’t a special visa just for seasonal work in Switzerland.